Goodachari: Sequel

-In December 2018, Sesh confirmed the film's sequel titled Goodachari 2, set to be directed by debutant, Rahul Pakala, replacing Sashi Kiran Tikka.
-The sequel was delayed by COVID-19 pandemic and in April 2020, Sesh confirmed writing script for Goodachari 2.
+In December 2018, Sesh confirmed the film's sequel titled Goodachari 2, to be directed by debutant Rahul Pakala.
+The sequel was delayed by COVID-19 pandemic and in April 2020, Sesh confirmed writing script for Goodachari 2 (titled as G2).
 In June 2022, Sesh stated that script work is yet to be finished.
 He also confirmed that the sequel would be a continuation of the first part.
 The sequel, G2, was officially announced on 29 December 2022.
-It will be directed by Vinay Kumar Sirigineedi, the editor of Major.
+It will be directed by Vinay Kumar Sirigineedi, the editor of Major, and produced by T. G. Vishwa Prasad, Abhishek Agarwal, and Anil Sunkara.